Expansion of the National Rugby League: Gold Coast Titans (2007)

-Dolphins (2023)
+Redcliffe Dolphins (NRL) (2023)

-On 13 October 2021, Queensland Cup side the Redcliffe Dolphins were granted a license to field an NRL side from the 2023 season to become the NRL's 17th franchise.
-They beat out bids from other Queensland rivals, the Brisbane Jets and Brisbane Firehawks.
+On 13 October 2021, Queensland Cup side the Redcliffe Dolphins were granted a license to field a team in the NRL from the 2023 season to become the NRL's 17th franchise.

+They beat out bids from other Queensland rivals, the Brisbane Jets and Brisbane Firehawks, in securing the return of a second Brisbane team to the top-flight of rugby league after 26 years.

+Perth Bears (2027)

+On 8 May 2025, the ARL Commission formally agreed to the Western Australian Government's revised offer for an NRL franchise to be based in Perth, securing the return of the Bears to the NRL after 28 years and the return of a Western Australian team to the top-flight of rugby league after 30 years.
+It beat out a previous bid from the consortium known as Western Bears.

+Papua New Guinea Chiefs (2028)

+On 12 December 2024, an as yet unnamed team from Port Moresby, Papua New Guinea was confirmed to enter the NRL in 2028, with the assistance of $600 million in Australian government funding.

 Future expansion

+The NRL has repeatedly expressed its intention of further expanding the competition.

 On 28 April 2021, it was reported that the NRL was considering an eventual 18-team competition divided into two conferences.
-The format that’s been suggested by NRL officials would see the nine Sydney-based clubs compete in one conference and the remaining nine teams in the other, with each team playing each other once and then a second time against the other teams in their respective conference.
+The format that was suggested by NRL officials would see the nine Sydney-based clubs compete in one conference and the remaining nine teams in the other, with each team playing each other once and then a second time against the other teams in their respective conference.
 The intended effect is to strengthen the rivalries between the Sydney-based clubs by guaranteeing they all play each other twice, but it would come with the downside of forcing non-Sydney teams to travel a lot more than Sydney teams.

-Current Bids/Potential Markets

-The Bears

-After the Northern Eagles went defunct, the North Sydney Bears have continued to field teams in several grades of the NSW rugby league competitions, and were behind the failed Central Coast Bears bid in the mid-2000's.
-But the Bears have expressed their intent on eventually returning the brand to the NRL competition.
-In 2018 they’d explored the possibility of establishing a ‘Western Bears’ franchise based in Perth.

-On October 27, 2021, the Bears revealed their intention to return to the NRL, coinciding with a new logo.
-The proposed franchise, to be known simply as 'The Bears', would split home matches between various regional centres as well as major cities that are otherwise currently without NRL representation, allocating between four and six games at a potentially upgraded North Sydney Oval.

-Cairns-PNG

-A joint bid representing the Far North Queensland city of Cairns and Papua New Guinea was suggested in 2018, though further details such as how a Cairns-PNG team would split home games were never revealed.

-Papua New Guinea

-In October 2008, a Papua New Guinea Rugby Football League NRL bid team was launched with government funding and support.
-An official website was launched in September 2009 detailing the progress of the PNG bid and its aim to provide social and economic benefits for the country as a whole.
-The Papua New Guinea Hunters, founded in 2014, have since joined the Queensland Cup and won the 2017 title.

-In February 2021, PNG Prime Minister James Marape declared his hopes of an NRL side in the country by 2025.